Packaged Bank Account Benefit Changes - Frequently Asked Questions

 If you have a Premier, Private Banking Account Premier or Mayfair High Interest Cheque Account, Identity Monitor is no longer a service provided with the account.
 As the Identity Monitor benefit has now ended, the relevant data will be destroyed within a reasonable period of time and in line with data privacy requirements.

 The new travel insurance will be provided by AWP Assistance UK Ltd (Allianz Assistance) and is underwritten by AWP P&C SA.

 Allianz Assistance is part of the Allianz Group, one of the world’s largest insurers and leading financial services companies.
 They specialise in assistance, international health & life, automotive and travel insurance.
 Their global family is present in 76 countries handling over 44 million cases a year, protecting and caring for their customers and employees on all continents, 24/7.

+If you feel these changes may mean your account no longer meets your needs you can change your account to one without a monthly maintaining the account fee.
 You can find a full range of current accounts that we offer here.
-Alternatively, you can review and move accounts through your internet banking or mobile banking app.
+Alternatively, you can review and change your account through your Internet Banking or Mobile Banking app.

 Travel Insurance claims

 Remember that you are not be able to claim against your travel policy if you’re able to claim elsewhere.
 You must first confirm that costs are not recoverable elsewhere (such as your credit card, travel compensation scheme (ATOL / ABTA) or the airline) prior to contacting the travel insurer.
 The insurer is not able to accept your claim until you have confirmed costs are not recoverable elsewhere.

 You can contact AXA to log or manage any relevant claims through the Membership Services phone number which you can find in your account Welcome Pack.